Bayesian variance change point detection with credible sets

-To summarize, the paper includes the following contributions. (a) We study the theoretical properties of a Bayesian variance single change point estimator and establish that it is optimal in a minimax sense. (b) We propose a new methodology for Bayesian variance change point detection when there are multiple change points.
-The method is fast, empirically accurate, and allows the construction of credible sets describing the uncertainty of change point location. (c) We justify the algorithm used to fit our methodology and establish its convergence. (d) We show that we can generalize our proposals to realistic settings, such as autoregression, smoothly varying mean, and repeated measurements. (e) We study the new experimental technique to assess liver procurement and provide a measure of uncertainty.
+To summarize, the paper includes the following contributions. (a) We study the theoretical properties of a Bayesian variance single change point estimator and establish that it is consistent in settings with dependent and non-Gaussian data. (b) We propose a new methodology for Bayesian variance change point detection when there are multiple change points.
+The method is fast, empirically accurate, and allows the construction of credible sets describing the uncertainty of change point location. (c) We justify the algorithm used to fit our methodology and establish its convergence. (d) We show that we can generalize our proposals to realistic settings, such as autoregression, smoothly varying mean, misspecified model and repeated measurements. (e) We study the new experimental technique to assess liver procurement and provide a measure of uncertainty.

 The rest of the paper proceeds as follows.
 Section~\ref{sec:single} introduces the single change point model and study its theoretical properties.
 In Section~\ref{sec:prisca}, we extend the single change point model to multiple changes, introduce an algorithm to approximate the posterior distribution and establish the theoretical underpinnings of the algorithm.
+After having introduced the baseline model, Section~\ref{sec:ext} outlines several extensions.
 Section~\ref{sec:sim} details a simulation study comparing our proposal's performance vis-a-vis alternatives.
-Section~\ref{sec:ext} outlines several extensions.
 In Section~\ref{sec:liver}, we analyze the liver procurement data of \cite{gao19}.
 In Section~\ref{sec:oce}, we include a second application to new oceanographic data.
+Section~\ref{sec:disc} concludes.
 An implementation of the proposed method and the code to reproduce the numerical experiments are available as a \texttt{R} package for download at \url{https://github.com/lorenzocapp/prisca}.